FrancesBW/bellamy/README.md

 ## Formats:

+As catalogue formats are wildly varied, it becomes necessary to have some sort of formatting guide for MACCAS, to allow it to read in any catalogue.

+**Target catalogue**

+By default it is assumed that the target catalogue is constructed by the source finding program Aegean (see https://github.com/PaulHancock/Aegean for more information).
+This points MACCAS to search for columns called 'ra', 'dec' 'err_ra' etc. in the target catalogue (full list shown in target catalogue defaults column below).
+If you target catalogue was constructed by Aegean, or happens to have exactly the same column names, then you do not need to specify a format file for the target catalogue.
+If your target catalogue was not constructed by Aegean, or has different column names, edit 'target_catalogue_format.txt' (found in the format_templates directory) with the exact column names for the data required.
+Note that this file does not ask for the catalogue frequency (you can specify this using ```--tarfreq```).
+This means that MACCAS cannot support target catalogues with multiple frequency data, like it can with reference catalogues.
+If you have data for multiple frequencies in your target catalogue, you must specify the column names for the specific frequency you want to match.

+**Reference catalogue**

+MACCAS does not have a default reference catalogue format, but it does have supported catalogues, for which the formats are already known.
+So far only the GLEAM catalogue (76-227 MHz) and TGSS catalogue (150 MHz) are supported but it is possible to add support for more large survey catalogues.
+If your reference catalogue is a supported one, you need only specify the survey acronym/name for the ```--refsurvey``` argument.
+If your reference catalogue is not supported, edit 'reference_catalogue_format.txt' (found in the format_templates directory) with the exact column names for the data required.

+This file (unlike the one for the target catalogue), asks you to specify the catalogue frequency.
+You can specify a single frequency, or a frequency range.
+If your reference catalogue has data for mulitple frequencies, and has data for the exact same frequency as your target catalogue, then you have to specify that as a single frequency. **For example**, if my target catalogue is measured at 200 MHz, and my reference catalogue has data for 150, 200, 250 and 300 MHz, I would specify in the formatting file that the catalogue frequency is 200.

+If the frequency of your target catalogue falls in between measured frequencies in your reference catalogue, then you can specify a frequency range.
+If you specify a frequency range, you MUST specify it as the nearest frequencies in the reference catalogue, to the target catalogue frequency. **For example**, if my target catalogue is measured at 145 MHz, and my reference catalogue has data for 130, 140, 150, 160 and 170 MHz, I would specify in the formatting file that the catalogue frequency is 140-150.

+The table below shows the default target catalogue column names and the supported catalogue column names.

 | Data type (typical units)        | target catalogue defaults | GLEAM         | TGSS        |
 | -------------------------------- | ------------------------- | ------------- | ----------- |
 | RA (J2000, deg)                  | ra                        | RAJ2000       | RA          |